Important Unemployment Tax Questions for Employers

 - Then, in any quarter in which your total FUTA tax liability is over $500, you must send in a deposit.
-Beginning in 2011, all tax deposits must be made using EFTPS (federal tax deposit system.
+All employment tax deposits must be made using EFTPS (federal tax deposit system.
 Read more about EFTPS, including how to register and make payments.

 - At the end of every year, you must pay any FUTA amount due from the previous year, when you file the annual unemployment tax report on Form 940.

 How Do I Get Started Paying and Reporting Unemployment Taxes?